-On 05 March 2008 Australia implemented the English language proficiency (ELP) standards for flight crew and air traffic controllers in accordance with the International Civil Aviation Organization (ICAO) Standard & Recommended Practice (SARP) on language proficiency.
+Australia has implemented the English language proficiency (ELP) standards for flight crew and air traffic controllers in accordance with the International Civil Aviation Organization (ICAO) Standard and Recommended Practice (SARP) on language proficiency.

 ICAO has defined six levels of language proficiency, where only the top three levels (levels 4, 5 and 6) are acceptable for operational flight crew (holders of PPL, CPL, ATPL and FEL) and air traffic control.

 Any licence application for a PPL, CPL or ATPL must comply with the new language proficiency standards.

 If you do not have an ELP 4, 5 or 6 on your overseas flight crew licence you will have to be assessed by either a CASA Authorised Approved Testing Officer or at one of the CASA Approved Testing Centres.

 The phrases ‘Language Proficient’, ‘Language Proficiency – English’, ‘English Proficient’ or similar on your licence is not ICAO compliant and will not be accepted by CASA as evidence of English language proficiency according to the ICAO SARP.

 Aviation security status checks